 You will need to learn the processes of paying employees for their work.
 Whether it is via a PAYE system or it is via PayPal, the importance of paying people when you say you will is a big trust exercise.

-And when your company is so small that there are only three of you working together, you cannot afford to lose that trust because if they grow dissatisfied with how you run the company.
+And, as a freelancer, when your company is so small that there are only three of you working together, you cannot afford to lose that trust because if they grow dissatisfied with how you run the company.
 And especially if you defer payments, all you will see is their dust cloud.

 And with business expenses and making sure that your staff gets paid when a client hasn’t paid you yet, it is a very common concern.
 So don’t be that person who doesn’t pay their staff!

-2. You will Either be Liked or Hated
+2. You Will Either be Liked or Hated

 A part of leading a team is to apply the squeezers from time to time, and motivating them, as well as being their leader, friend, confidante and problem-solver.